dspringuel-va/blog-posts/devops-handbook/SecondWay.md

 When multiple teams could potentially have work collision, coordinating and scheduling changes decrease the risk of dependency problems and limits the amount of work in progress.
-This helps to minimize the chances of incidents and increase the deployment lead time.
+This helps to minimize the chances of incidents and decreases the deployment lead time.

-#### Enable peer review of changes
+### Enable peer review of changes
 *What*

 Peer review of changes means that the code is reviewed by the